jexxa-projects/Jexxa/tutorials/BookStore/README.md

 *   `DomainService:`
     *   `IDomainEventPublisher:` We need to publish our domain events in some way.
 Since the implementation requires a technology stack we can only define an interface.
     *   `IBookRepository:` Interface to manage `Book` instances.
 Since the implementation requires a technology stack we can only define an interface.
     *   `ReferenceLibrary:` Return latest books.
-For simplicity, we assume that it is a service which does not related to our domain core directly.
+For simplicity, we assume that it is a service which does not relate to our domain core directly.

 *   `BusinessException:`
     *   `BookNotInStockException:` In case we try to sell a book that is currently not available